lucapette/web/main/content/writing/the-books-i-read-in-2025/index.md

 thousands of words and I assume you're here for the books.
 One relevant observation though: you can definitely tell I moved at some point as the books I read changed topic (and language) which is quite unusual for me.
-Nowadays, I'm struggling to find my usual reading page in my new routine but I'm sure I'll figure it out.
+Nowadays, I'm struggling to find my usual reading pace in my new routine but I'm sure I'll figure it out.

 So let's move on to the books now.